HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 \subsubsection{SANS Conclusion}

 It was shown that both conceptual SANS instruments, ConvSANS and WOF-SANS, perform best on the largest 15\,$\times$\,15\,cm$^2$ moderator.
 Using this moderator, the ConvSANS instrument was able to fit into the suite of ESS SANS instruments by extending the minimum $Q$ and providing a slightly better resolution at the cost of some flux.
-The WOF-SANS with its different mode of operation was shown to perform significantly better than ESS instruments under construction, though with the caveat of requiring large samples for the best resolution and potential high cost for Wolter optics.
+The WOF-SANS with its different mode of operation, when also considering $Q$ ranges and corresponding resolution, was shown to perform significantly better than ESS instruments under construction.